muflone/pulldocker/README.md

 The `STATUS` argument can be a boolean value with `true` or `false` and if set to `false` the repository is considered as disabled so it will not be checked or updated.
-This could be useful to disable the repository, and still keeping its definition in the YAML file.
+This could be useful to disable the repository and still keeping its definition in the YAML file.

 The `REPOSITORY_DIR` argument is used to specify to git working copy to update